APLMOOC/APLMOOC/docs/course/ch5/bonus.md

 # Bonus content: Computer graphics

+!!! tip "This part is optional"

+    This part is considered to be bonus content.
+    It contains some more advanced topics that are not covered in the main course.
+    It can also give some examples of functions and topics that are introuced later in the course.
+    There are no exercises related to this content.

+    Feel free to skim or skip this section for now, and return to it later!

 ---

 Did you know APL was used to make graphics for the original TRON movie?
 Judson Rosebush, one of the founders of the computer animation studio Digital Effects, developed "Visions"; a library of APL functions intended for generating computer graphics.
 It allowed the manipulation of polygons in three-dimensional space and compute perspective transformations.